russmckendrick/records/content/albums/greatest-hits-volume-one-a-slight-case-of-overbombing-12129846/index.md

 ---
 title: "The Sisters Of Mercy - Greatest Hits Volume One - A Slight Case Of Overbombing"
-album_artist: "The Sisters Of Mercy"
+artist: "The Sisters Of Mercy"
-album_title: "Greatest Hits Volume One - A Slight Case Of Overbombing"
+album_name: "Greatest Hits Volume One - A Slight Case Of Overbombing"
 date: 2018-06-21
 release_id: "12129846"
 slug: "greatest-hits-volume-one-a-slight-case-of-overbombing-12129846"
+hideSummary: true
 cover:
     image: "greatest-hits-volume-one-a-slight-case-of-overbombing-12129846.jpg"
+    alt: "Greatest Hits Volume One - A Slight Case Of Overbombing by The Sisters Of Mercy"
+    caption: "Greatest Hits Volume One - A Slight Case Of Overbombing by The Sisters Of Mercy"
-tags: ["Electronic", "Rock"]
+genres: ["Electronic", "Rock"]
-hideSummary: true
+styles: ["Goth Rock"]
 ---

 ## Tracklisting